BlueShark100/Light-Show/README.md

 ## How to Run
 **After downloading the files ensure that they all stay _within_ the main folder.**
-This is because the html file references the images locally within the folder You can also find a working version of this on [**this website**](https://thats-lit.netlify.app/)
+This is because the html file references the images locally within the folder.
+Then you can simply open the index.html file using your browser to run the code.
+You can also find a working version of this on [**this website**](https://thats-lit.netlify.app/)

 ## How to Use
 Each set of lights corresponds to a row on your keyboard.
 There are 4 sets of lights for 4 rows on your keybaord.
 Each row will have 4 keys on the left side and right side of the specified center key/s.